tobek/headsoak/notes.md

   - "changes to nutmeg since you last logged in" with "never show me this again"
   - basically array of strings that are features. part of account info is last feature # you've seen
 - forgot password link that resets
+  - reset password should be grammatical passphrase:  The <adjective> <noun> is <verb> <adverb>.
+The green cat is jumping wildly. have lists for the categories. with 1024 choices for each you have 40 bits of entropy.
 - do something about font sizes (proportional to screen yes, try out on a) 1920x1080, b) smaller screen, c) tablet, d) phone)
 - configurable max-height for nuts but automatically expands otherwise
 - investigate and fix lunr weirdness